AbrehamGebremedhin/autocare-backend/README.md

 - For PDF and web scraping, the backend uses Crawl4AI and Playwright.
 - The system is modular and can be extended with new agents, services, or integrations.
 - For local development, ensure all environment variables are set and required services (Supabase, Redis) are running.
+- The orchestrator agent and all major services are initialized and gracefully shut down on app startup/shutdown.
+- Test coverage is provided for all major modules in the `tests/` directory.